google/seqio/README.md

 [PyTorch](https://pytorch.org/).

 Currently, SeqIO assumes that the dataset is a sequence, i.e., each feature is one-dimensional array.
-Modalities such as text of audio are naturally supported.
+Modalities such as text or audio are naturally supported.
 Images are supported as long as they are represented as sequences (e.g., [Image GPT](http://proceedings.mlr.press/v119/chen20s.html)).
 We will release this constraint in the future in order to support higher dimensional data.